satsuki-chan/thesis_docs00/README.md

 ## List of directories:
 * `0 - Raw data backup from Yahoo!
 Finanzas`.
 Backup of the raw files with the equity funds historical price information downloaded form the Yahoo!
 Fianzas web portal.
- * **Notes:**
+  * Notes:
-  * All data in files found_data*.csv, was downloaded with Python 2.7 yahoo-finance 1.2.1 library, which allows the search of stocks and mutual funds information from the Yahoo!
-Finanas web portal (the Spanish language version of the **Yahoo!
-Finance** web portal).
+    1. All data in files `found_data*.csv`, was downloaded with Python 2.7 yahoo-finance 1.2.1 library, which allows the search of stocks and mutual funds information from the Yahoo!
+Finanas web portal (the Spanish language version of the [**Yahoo!
+Finance**](https://es-us.finanzas.yahoo.com) web portal).
-  * Data in files `raw_found_data_<*>.csv` comes from the manually searches and downloaded mutual funds from the Yahoo!
+    2. Data in files `raw_found_data_<*>.csv` come from the manually searches and downloaded mutual funds from the Yahoo!
 Finanzas web portal.
 Due to having ticker symbols different from those officially registered at the CNBV website, those funds' price series couldn't be automatically donwloaded with the yahoo-finance library.
-  * Data in files `raw_found_data_extra_<*>.csv` comes from manually downloaded mutual funds from the Yahoo!
+    3. Data in files `raw_found_data_extra_<*>.csv` come from manually downloaded mutual funds from the Yahoo!
 Finanzas web portal for months December, 2015, and January, 2016.
-  * Data in files `raw_consulta_banxico_<*>.csv` contains the daily rates of goverment issued debt instruments from the [Bank of Mexico](http://www.banxico.org.mx/) (Banxico, Banco de México) [Economic Information System](http://www.banxico.org.mx/SieInternet/consultarDirectorioInternetAction.do?sector=18&idCuadro=CF300&accion=consultarCuadro&locale=en).
+    4. Data in files `raw_consulta_banxico_<*>.csv` contain the daily rates of goverment issued debt instruments from the [Bank of Mexico](http://www.banxico.org.mx/) (Banxico, Banco de México) [Economic Information System](http://www.banxico.org.mx/SieInternet/consultarDirectorioInternetAction.do?sector=18&idCuadro=CF300&accion=consultarCuadro&locale=en).
 * `1 - Data backup for analysis and experiments`.
 Backup of the tables of the MariaDB database used to store the downloaded historical price information and the results of the preprocesing phase.
 * `2 - CORT analysis scatterplot graphs`.
 Backup of the scatter plots graphs of the comparissions of the MPT statistics from Mexican equity funds, grouped by the CORT clustering analysis.